cedarandsprucewoodworks/cedarandsprucewoodworks.github.io/README.md

 ## Notes

 The full preserved site emphasizes cedar's natural benefits, builder care tips, and custom order process.
 It is intended as an informational brochure-style website for customers interested in cedar garden products and custom woodworking services.

+The original site template was AI Agent generated, but has since had significat human input and creativity applited to it.